zanereeves/InterpreterAST/README.md

 # Welcome to JLox: A Dynamically Typed Scripting Language

 JLox is a versatile and dynamically typed scripting language that offers a rich set of features to simplify your coding experience.
 From error detection to scoping and inheritance, JLox empowers developers to build expressive and powerful applications with ease.
-Every statement in JLox is elegantly terminated by a semicolon, ensuring clean and organized code..
+Every statement in JLox is elegantly terminated by a semicolon, ensuring clean and organized code.

 ## Variable declaration and Instantiation
 In JLox, variable declaration is straightforward using the ```var``` keyword.
 Let's see an example: